PavanRangani/docs/docs/prd/investments/workspace.md

 - For each above fields, the Default Value is blank
 - Notes: It is a free-form text input field.

+### Portfolio Notes
+- It is a Rich text input editor.
+Its Optional.
+Allows to add more than one notes.

 ### Suitability
 - It has 6 buckets - `Stability`, `Diversification`, `Growth`, `Growth Illiquid`, `Private Capital Target`, `Private Capital Annual Pacing`
 - Each bucket has single or multiple strategy.